 Pack away (or find a secure way of displaying) breakable objects.
-Cats love exploring their space, and they will jump on tables, cabinets, sideboards, and bookshelves.
+Cats love exploring, and they will jump on tables, cabinets, sideboards, and bookshelves.
 They may accidentally knock over and break fragile items, then walk or chew on the broken pieces.

 Learn how to keep your cat from jumping on furniture

 Unplug your home

 Unplug electrical cords when they aren't in use.
 If your cat's a chewer, she could be in for a nasty shock.
 You can also put cords in a cord protector or coat them with a bad-tasting substance such as hot sauce or a non-toxic spray available at pet supply stores.

 Learn how to stop your cat from chewing cords

 Tie a knot in cords

 Keep drapery and blind cords coiled out of reach.
 Your cat could strangle herself by getting the cord wound around her neck or choke on a plastic pull that she's chewed into pieces.